asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/mobility-flexibility-and-body-structure-disabilities.md

 * Steps, thresholds, and other obstacles to enter a space
 * Counters, shelves, appliances, controls (etc) that are out of reach or require touch instead of voice commands
 * Tables without knee or toe clearance
-* Products and environments that require standing, fine motor skills, or strength
+* Products and environments that require standing (high counters), fine motor skills (round doorknob), or strength (heavy door)
 * Body shaming and social discrimination

 ---